rozek/lava-lamp-replacement/README.md

 ### Lamp Base ###

 A similar model is used for the base of this lava lamp, it can be found in file [Lava-Lamp-Base-Model.jscad](https://raw.githubusercontent.com/rozek/lava-lamp-replacement/main/Lava-Lamp-Base-Model.jscad).
-In contrast to the lid described before, the base contains a small channel for the power cable and a hole which is large enough to push a Micro-USB plug through - that hole may (and should) later be filled with hot glue (or normal glue) in order to act as a kind of strain relief.
+In contrast to the lid described before, the base contains a small channel for the power cable and a hole which is just large enough to push a Micro-USB plug through - that hole may (and should) later be filled with hot glue (or normal glue) in order to act as a kind of strain relief.

 Again, copy the file contents into the OpenJSCAD editor (modify the script constants as needed) and press Shift-Enter (the "Shift" key is important).
 OpenJSCAD will then create the following 3D model: